The Magpie Rewards Program

 Once upon a time, the Magpie Rewards Program involved slips of paper, because the internet hadn't been invented yet my ex-wife never got around to [insert technobabble here].
 And inevitably, people lost those slips of paper, and then nobody was happy, and THIS IS WHY WE CAN'T HAVE NICE THINGS.

-But we live in the future now, and I no longer have to reinvent the wheel every time I want to change my website, and you no longer have to try to keep track of eleventy-three tiny pieces of paper.
+But we live in the future now, and I no longer have to reinvent the wheel every time I want to change my website (NO I’M NOT STILL BITTER WHY DO YOU ASK) and you no longer have to try to keep track of eleventy-three tiny pieces of paper.
 Which is pretty awesome for both of us, and also for trees.

 See that little banner that says "Magpie Rewards" down at the bottom of your screen?
 Make sure you're logged into your account, then click the banner and see what happens.
 Go ahead, I'll wait.

 From now on, Magpie Points will automatically be accumulated every time you order something, as long as you're logged into your account.
 When you get enough of them, redeem them for delightful money-saving coupons!
 And also, you earn points just for having an account!
 Or for spamming telling all your friends about your favorite place to buy shinies!

 "But Kythryne," you say, "I have eleventy-three tiny pieces of paper, and I thought 1 point = $1 of credit, and now I'm confused!"

 You and me both, my friend, you and me both.
 Math is hard* - but fear not!
 We have calculators!
 Here's how to convert your paper Magpie Points into the new system: